ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup.md

 cp -r src/fmdb ../MyObjcApp/MyObjcApp/
 ```

-As before, drag and drop the sub-folder `MyObjcApp/MyObjcApp/fmdb` into your XCode project's workspace.
+As before, drag and drop the sub-folder `MyObjcApp/MyObjcApp/fmdb` into your XCode project's workspace, making sure to **Create groups**.

 Finally, you will need to edit `Snowplow/SnowplowEmitter.m` and `Snowplow/SnowplowEventStore.m` in X-Code and change: